PeterDrake/drakepedia/algorithms/algorithmic_strategies.md

 ## Major Approaches

 You will see many algorithms in your career as a computer scientist.
-Rather than view them as a disorganizes bag of tricks, it is useful to find some recurring themes.
+Rather than view them as a disorganized bag of tricks, it is useful to find some recurring themes.
 Here are four major approaches that you will encounter many times:

 ### Brute Force
 Try all of the possibilities.
 For example, in searching for some element in an unordered array, you simply compare it to each element in the array.
-The brute force approach generally infeasible for problems involving combinations of elements.
+The brute force approach is generally infeasible for problems involving combinations of elements.

 ### Transform
 Turn the problem into an instance of a different problem, solve that, and turn the solution into a solution to the original problem.
 For example, when searching for an element in an array, sorting the array transforms the problem into an easier one.